 This article provides information regarding the inspection, care, and maintenance for coach batteries.
+This content does NOT apply to lithium batteries.

 Battery maintenance is an important issue often overlooked by many RV owners and technicians.
 As batteries age, their maintenance requirements change.
 This means longer charging time and/or higher finish rate (higher amperage at the end of the charge).
 Usually older, serviceable (unsealed) flooded batteries need to be watered more often, as their capacity decreases over time.